-Neck Retraction Stretch
+Neck Hump Exercises: Retraction Stretch

-The neck retraction is a stretching exercise to correct a forward head.
-The sternocleidomastoid muscle of the neck lengthens during this exercise.
-The splenius muscle stretches, too.
-To perform this exercise, stand or sit up straight with your feet a few inches apart.
+HOW TO DO IT: Stand or sit up straight with your feet a few inches apart.
 Place your hands on your hips.
 Tilt your chin down, but do not round your shoulders.
 Keep your shoulder blades pulled back toward each other.
 Then, pull or retract your neck back as far as you can.
 Exaggerate the stretch until it looks like you have a double chin.
 Hold for the desired length of time, and then relax.

-Strengthening your neck extensors can also correct a forward head so that your neck vertebrae stay in their proper position.
-These muscles include the upper trapezius, iliocostalis cervicis, splenius, semispinalis capitis, semispinalis cervicis, longissimus cervicis, longissimus capitis and interspinales.
-To do a machine neck hyperextension exercise to strengthen these muscles, sit on a weight machine and place the rear of your head against the lever neck pad.
+HOW TO DO IT: Sit on a weight machine and place the rear of your head against the lever neck pad.
 Hold the handles of the machine with your elbows bent, and place your feet flat on the floor.
 Then, extend your neck backward as far as you can against the neck pad.
 Bring your neck forward to complete a machine neck hyperextension.

 Prone Hip Extension